Soccer was first played in Pukekohe in 1914. A report in the local paper dated April 14th, 1914 recorded….

 In recent years the older players have extended their playing careers in the Masters League.

 The ladies’ team was restarted in 1997 there are now two women’s sides at the club.

-In 1998 the final instalment was paid on mortgage so the clubrooms are now owned freehold.
+In 1998 the final installment was paid on mortgage so the club rooms are now owned freehold.

 The club membership continues to grow steadily over the years.